aimms/how-to/C_Examples/index.rst

 Examples
 ===========

-This is the AIMMS gallery of projects!
-Feel free to download them from Github, play around and discuss in our Community.
+This is the AIMMS `open sourced <https://github.com/aimms>` project gallery!
+Feel free to use and learn from them - then, make them your own by furthering the development!
+Do you have thoughts or suggestions?
+Please find us in our `Community <https://community.aimms.com/>`.

 Demo Applications
 --------------------